ivadomed/ms-lesion-agnostic/README.md

 Official repository of the longitudinal lesion tracking of MS SC lesions.

+This repo contains the code for evaluating 5 strategies to track SC MS lesions across timepoints.
+More details can be find in the paper.

 ```
 TODO: if accepted add the citation here
 ```